Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 This should focus on:

-- Who defines and does the research: we expect our partners to demonstrate to us that their research community has substantive input from, and engagement with, the primary end users or subjects of their research, be they patients, participants or policymakers.
+- Who defines and does the research: we expect our applicants to demonstrate to us that their research community has substantive input from, and engagement with, the primary end users or subjects of their research, be they patients, participants or policymakers.

-- How the research is done: we expect our partners to demonstrate to us that their research agenda and the design and conduct of their research substantively engages with the needs and values of the people and communities who are participating in, or are the subject of, their research.
+- How the research is done: we expect our applicants to demonstrate to us that their research agenda and the design and conduct of their research substantively engages with the needs and values of the people and communities who are participating in, or are the subject of, their research.

-Wellcome's Climate & Health team will continue to modify the award each year, guided by learnings and insights from the past year and broader trends in the climate and health space.
-What is in/out of scope this year may not be the same in subsequent years, as well as the remit and criteria.
+Wellcome’s Climate and Health team will continue to modify the award each year, guided by learnings and insights from the past year and broader trends in the climate and health space.
+What is in/out of scope this year may not be the same in subsequent years, as well as the remit and assessment criteria.

 In scope

-- Proposals where the primary focus is on the current or future direct and environmentally mediated physical or mental health outcomes attributable to climate change (Haines & Ebi 2019 for definitions), making the health effects of climate change visible.
+- Proposals where the primary focus is on the current or future direct and environmentally mediated physical or mental health outcomes attributable to climate change (Haines and Ebi 2019 for definitions), making the health effects of climate change visible.

 - an evidence gap that can be filled in the short time available

-- a clear policy pathway
+- a clear policy pathway to influence change

 Out of scope